NguyenTri257/bus-ticket-booking-system/backend/services/trip-service/ADMIN_TRIP_MANAGEMENT_API.md

 ### Valid Statuses

-- `inactive`: Trip is temporarily unavailable for booking
 - `scheduled`: Trip is planned and ready for booking
 - `in_progress`: Trip has started (departed)
 - `completed`: Trip has finished successfully